Our Wonderful Staff

 Reico Hopewell, Founder/Executive Director

-Reico Hopewell, a native of Knoxville, TN, is the co-founder and Executive Director of the Mend House Sober Living Community for Men.
+Reico Hopewell, a native of Knoxville, TN, is the co-founder and Executive Director of the Mend House Sober Living Community for individuals.
 The Mend House opened in 2015 and is a newly determined 501c3 charitable organization.
 The Mend House is focused on mending lives via education, employment, accountability, mentoring and spiritual guidance.
 The Mend House has decreased the recidivism and relapse rates for many of its residents and has supported the health and economics of the Knoxville community.

 Mr. Hopewell is also the founder and owner of Hopewell A&D Counseling LLC, a private practice in which he facilitates alcohol and drug counseling for individuals, groups, families, DCS, DHS, DOT, the FAA and judicial system.